hapax/hapax.github.io/_posts/2019-07-28-imaginary-time.md

 \hat{\rho}_\beta = \frac{1}{Z[\beta]}e^{-\beta \hat{H}}, \quad \mbox{Tr}[e^{-\beta \hat{H}}] = Z[\beta].
 $$

-So the density and partition function can be written simply in terms of the Hamiltonian.
+So the density and partition function have simple expressions in terms of the Hamiltonian.

 ## Amplitudes and Wick rotation

-The Hamiltonian provides the connection to imaginary time.
+The bridge between thermodynamics and imaginary time is the Hamiltonian.
 First, recall that the *Schrödinger equation* tells us how to evolve a state $|\psi\rangle$ of the system using the Hamiltonian.
 This is simple to solve when the Hamiltonian itself is time-independent: